viciteufel/gatsby-cv/README.md

 - src/translations - Localization
 - src/assets - Assets, pictures and stuff

-for more information on how to get started with Gatsby if refer to https://www.gatsbyjs.org/docs/
+for more information on how to get started with Gatsby refer to https://www.gatsbyjs.org/docs/